Procurement for the Illinois Mathematics and Science Academy

 All purchasing activities for the Illinois Mathematics and Science Academy (IMSA) community are governed by the Illinois Laws Governing Procurement Code and the Procurement Rules of the Higher Education Chief Procurement Office.

 While there are many larger purchases that require the use of the Sealed Bid or Request for Proposal procedures, there are also many other orders for items which local vendors may be able to provide.
 Smaller dollar purchases may use some other competitive selection process.
-Effective August 9, 2017, the small purchase thresholds for procurements under the authority of the CPO for Higher Education will be as follows:
+Small purchase thresholds for procurements under the authority of the CPO for Higher Education will be as follows:

 - Supplies & Services: not exceeding $100,000 (adjusted from $80,000 in accordance with Public Act 100-043)